ouspg/CompSec-return-templates/Lab3Template/README.md

 ## Task 1:

-Answer at least for the bolded questions in every section (A-D).
+Answer at least for the bolded questions in every section (A-D) from the instruction repository.
 Include possible commands and relevant output.
+You can see *some examples* below.

-### Task 1A)
+### Task 1A) How I print Hello, World! in Python?

 Example code block for Python highlighting: